silv3rarr0w/silv3rarr0w.github.io/_pages/about.md

 ------
 Scholarship for postgraduate studies (first class and second class)<br>
 Deputy director of the publicity department<br>
-The project of college students' innovation and entrepreneurship training program "Preparation Technology of High Performance AlN Powder" (project number)<br>
+The project of college students' innovation and entrepreneurship training program "Preparation Technology of High Performance AlN Powder"<br>
 director of Interview-editorial department<br>
 The second prize of the 9th Sand Casting Competition of Hefei University of Technology<br>